runemadsen/rune.js/README.md

 - **Plugins** Expand the code base via plugins that can be compiled into the build.
 Keep the core library small.
 - **Beautiful output**.
 Generate SVG elements that are readable.

-`rune.js` was inspired by the Two.js scene graph, Processing's drawing functions, and Geomerative for geometry and color handling.
-Uses [Color.js](https://github.com/harthur/color) for color support, [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for DOM diffing, and [underscore.js](http://underscorejs.org/).
+`rune.js` was inspired by the Two.js scene graph, Processing's drawing functions, and Geomerative's for geometry and color classes.
+It uses [Color.js](https://github.com/harthur/color) for color support, [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for DOM diffing, and [underscore.js](http://underscorejs.org/).

 ## Why not ...?